zydlsd/SemiCTrans/README.md

 ## Introduction
-This is the officail code for ["SemiCTrans: Semi-supervised brain tumor MRI segmentation via a dual-uncertainty guided CNN-Transformer 2.5D model and voxel-wise contrastive learning"](https://ieeexplore.ieee.org/document/11004024)
+This is the officail code for ["Semi-supervised brain tumor MRI segmentation via a dual-uncertainty guided CNN-Transformer 2.5D model and voxel-wise contrastive learning"](https://ieeexplore.ieee.org/document/11004024)

 ## Installation